souravendra/souravendra/README.md

 ### Hi, I'm Souravendra. 👋 I love designing and building distributed systems!

 _I'm a software engineer from Kolkata, India.
-I have a love/hate relationship with JavaScript/Go/Java & like to solve complex problems, build beautiful UI to drive product growth!_
+I have a love/hate relationship with JavaScript/Go/Java & like to solve complex problems & create an impact wherever I go._

 _I graduated in 2019 with a Bachelor's Degree in Electronics & Comm.
 Engineering and have won several awards in music.
 I love sports but I suck at most! :P_